alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

-  language, posting sexually explicit or violent material, posting (or threatening to post) other people’s personally identifying information (“doxing”), personal insults, especially those using racist or sexist terms, Unwelcome sexual attention, Advocating for or encouraging, any of the above behaviour, and Repeated harassment of others.
+  language, posting sexually explicit or violent material, posting (or threatening to post) other people’s personally identifying information (“doxing”), personal insults, especially those using racist or sexist terms, unwelcome sexual attention, advocating for or encouraging, any of the above behaviour, and Repeated harassment of others.
 In general, if someone asks you to stop, then stop.